How Do You Decide Where to Live When You Retire?

 · Hawaii, California, Massachusetts, and Oregon are on the more expensive side.

 · When it comes to state income taxes, four states exempt all or most of your retirement income from tax.
 Those states are Hawaii, Illinois, Mississippi, and Pennsylvania.
 Another 27 states exempt some, but not all retirement income.
 Ohio, Oregon, and Utah provide a tax credit for retirement-type income.
 There are also states that only tax your dividend and interest income.
 New Hampshire and Tennessee are two examples.
-There are also seven states where you pay no state income taxes.
-Those would be Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
+There are also nine states where you pay no state income taxes.
+Those are Alaska, Florida, Nevada, South Dakota, Texas, Washington, Wyoming.
+Tennessee and New Hampshire.

 · Importantly, the tax-exempt states as well as those that don’t make you pay taxes on your retirement income, are spread across the country.
 You’re not stuck to one geographic area.